zouchao2010/Litesight/README.md

 INSIGHT_PUBLIC_PATH=Litesight/public  grunt
 ```

-at litesight-api's home path (edit the path according your setup).
+at Litesight-api's home path (edit the path according your setup).

 **also** in the Litesight-api path.
-(So you will have to grunt process running, one for litesight and one for litesight-api).
+(So you will have to grunt process running, one for Litesight and one for Litesight-api).

 ## Multilanguage support